 This fact does not keep marketers from trying to sell acai as an acne remedy, however.
 Oddly enough, the Alba Botanica Rainforest, Brazilian Peel, and Perricone MD Cosmeceuticals acne products that contain acai actually do work—just not because they contain acai.

 Coconut water is the thin “juice” inside a fresh coconut.
 (Coconut milk is made by heating coconut meat.)
-It’s rich in potassium and it contains cytokinins that promote cell growth—inside the coconut, not in your skin.
+It’s rich in electrolytes, especially potassium that is packed with health benefits, and it contains cytokinins that promote cell growth—inside the coconut, not in your skin.

 Seaweed chips, made from dried seaweed with no added oil, have been a favorite Japanese and Korean and snack food for decades.
 They are just now becoming more of a mainstream food in the United States.
 If you have rosacea or sensitive skin allergies, however, you should avoid them because they contain too much iodine.